micko45/callsign_prefix_lookup/README.md

-# Ham Prefix API Lookup
+# Ham Radio Callsign Prefix API Lookup

 This Python script (`ham_prefix_api.py`) is designed to query the HamNut API to retrieve detailed information about ham radio prefixes.
 Given a prefix (extracted from a callsign), it returns various details such as country name, CQ zone, ITU zone, continent, and more.